samedhi/infinite-list/README.md

-# firemore-start-template
+# infinite-list

 This is a template to quickly start web development with [Clojurescript](https://clojurescript.org/) & [Firebase](https://firebase.google.com/).
 It uses [figwheel.main](https://figwheel.org/docs/) for live development and [cljs-test-runner](https://github.com/Olical/cljs-test-runner) for live testing.
 It uses [firemore](https://github.com/samedhi/firemore) to interact with [Firebase](https://firebase.google.com/).
-It also includes a small script allowing you to change the name of this project to something other than `firemore-start-template`.
+It also includes a small script allowing you to change the name of this project to something other than `infinite-list`.

 Use this template by clicking on the big green button that says "Use this template" in the upper right corner.